-Natural Hair Care Glossary 2020
+Natural Hair Care Terms

-What do all these words mean anyway?
+What do all these natural hair terms mean anyway?

 We are covering the jargon used in the natural hair community.
 A lot of websites and groups use all sorts words and acronyms that if you are a beginner, it can be difficult to catch on.
 Early on I found it difficult and had to google search each new word I came across.
 I always thought a natural hair glossary would be perfect.
 This is something we will update as new techniques surface and we hope this is a resource you find useful and can share with your friends & family.

 Cutting off the hair either completely or really short with the aim of growing back natural untreated and healthy hair.
 It is a drastic method but a simple one and can feel liberating.
 It is a fresh start and the day can be defined as the start of a journey.

 Washing the hair with conditioner only.
 Shampoo often contains chemicals that can damage the hair and strip it of its nutrients.
 Many people have routine when they wash their hair at set intervals for example once every week or two then co-wash more frequently between.
 This is a good compromise for those trying to keep the hair clean and retaining the nutrients necessary for healthy natural hair.

 Method of reducing tangles in the hair to make it easier to manage.
 Detangler coats the hair and makes it smoother which allows a comb or brush to pass through more easily.
 Combing dry or tangled hair can cause lots of breakage, when you are trying to grow really curly hair (4c hair for example) it is essential to not force combing, it doesn’t have to be painful.

 Treatment that moisturises the hair.
 Deep conditioner is applied the hair for a long period of time usually wrapped up to prevent heat loss or with heat applied.
 Deep conditioner can be bought ready-made and some people make them themselves.